-Outside food and beverage is not permitted in Antler Hill Village or Biltmore House areas, including the Front Lawn of Biltmore House, Stable Courtyard, and South Terrace.
-We invite you to visit Guest Services for suggested picnic locations.
-No outside alcohol is ever permitted on Biltmore grounds.
+Outside food and beverage is not permitted in estate dining locations, Antler Hill Village or Biltmore House areas, including the Front Lawn area of Biltmore House, Stable Courtyard, and South Terrace.

 For your convenience, guest parking is provided at all guest-accessible locations.
 Parking is not allowed on roadsides, in non-guest areas, or on trails.

 We have designated trails for our guests to enjoy biking and hiking.
 Trail maps are available at the Outdoor Adventure Center, and you can download a gardens map here.

 All Passholders must check in with the Bike Barn or Outdoor Adventure Center in Antler Hill Village regarding trail availability and closures.
 Please do not access unmarked trails.